Global Cooling Innovations

 Leapfrog Potential

 Carbon emissions from cooling are significant and growing rapidly.
-Refrigeration and space cooling are responsible for over 10 percent of global greenhouse gas emissions, or 4.4 GtCO2e annually, with an additional 1 GtCO2e from food loss due to inadequate refrigeration.
+Refrigeration and space cooling are responsible for over 10 percent of global climate pollution, or 4.4 GtCO2e annually, with an additional 1 GtCO2e from food loss due to inadequate refrigeration.

 Cooling-related emissions are expected to double by 2050, driven by increasing temperatures and a growing middle class.
 Beyond emissions, cooling is expected to drive peak electricity demand, especially in hot countries, putting additional strain on already stressed grids and potentially requiring new power plants to meet demand.